 Michael’s work at Quality Bakers (one of the Goodman Fielder brands) had started to stagnate after a few years.

-“I was actually getting quite bored working on the floor, doing the same thing every day,” remembers Michael, “So I went to my Plant Supervisor and told him ‘Look, I’m idling a bit, I really want to advance myself in the company.”
+“I was actually getting quite bored working on the floor, doing the same thing every day,” remembers Michael.
+“So I went to my Plant Supervisor and told him “Look, I’m idling a bit, I really want to advance myself in the company.”

 “He asked why he wasn’t chosen for the most recent apprenticeship intake,” Saurabh recalls.
 “He was clearly very stressed and frustrated by the news.”

-New to the business, Saurabh probed with a few questions, asking Michael to brainstorm potential reasons why he wasn’t chosen.
+New to the business, Saurabh asked Michael a few probing questions to brainstorm potential reasons why he wasn’t chosen.
 After plenty of discussions, Saurabh and Michael got to the heart of the issue.
-Michael knew that he had issues with his communication, which could often come across to co-workers and managers as an ‘attitude’.
-This image was holding him back from moving forward in his career, and he’d had enough.
+Michael knew that he had challenges with his communication.
+He could often come across to co-workers and managers as having an ‘attitude’.
+This image was holding him back in his career and he’d had enough.